araobp/sensor-network/README.md

 ## Hardware schematic

-This PIC board is absolutely cheaper than A*duino.
+The following is schematic of the base board.
+This is absolutely cheaper than A*duino.

 ![pico](https://docs.google.com/drawings/d/1PItJDNvJnGcRv9vkCc_wwkTdFGRrPGMQLLfpC9JUxE8/pub?w=480&h=360)